normanrink/PCF/README.md

 The main goal of this development are implementations of lambda calculus interpreters that are certified correct with respect to independently specified evaluation semantics.

 The interpreters are implemented as functions that evaluate lambda calculus terms.
-Since Idris is a dependently-typed language, the interpreter functions can be given expressive type signatures that amount to certificates of correctness.
+Since [Idris](https://www.idris-lang.org/) is a dependently-typed language, the interpreter functions can be given expressive type signatures that amount to certificates of correctness.
 In bringing up these interpreters together with their certificates, the standard substitution lemma and progress theorem are established as total functions in Idris.
 From this the certified interpreters follow easily.

-Additional meta-theory is established, namely determinism for small-step and big-step evaluation relations and the equivalence of small-step and bis-step semantics.
+Additional meta-theory is established, namely determinism for small-step and big-step evaluation relations and the equivalence of small-step and big-step semantics.
 Moreover, co-inductive small-step and big-step semantics for PCF are also defined and their relationship between each other and also with the corresponding inductive semantics is studied, following parts of [1].

 #### Lambda calculi